Carleton Martello Tower National Historic Site

 During the War of 1812, when the US declared war against Great Britain, Royal Engineers built the stone tower to protect New Brunswick's largest and most important port.

-Don’t miss the panoramic view from the tower’s observation level, where you can cast a glance at sailboats in Saint John harbour, and dramatic vista to the Bay of Fundy.
+Don’t miss the panoramic view from the lookout, where you can cast a glance at sailboats in Saint John harbour, and dramatic vista to the Bay of Fundy.